A Biography of Sorts...

 In 1997, Castillo left Shadow Light to focus on his own music projects, pFrenz-c and Salon Betty.
 Daniel Blackmoor formed a new band, the Hammerdowns that included bassist Erica Butler and Barry Semple from Prayers for the Raven.
 Daniel would also manage the band Salon Betty that his wife at the time was fronting.
 Yes, it was all very incestuous from a band member perspective.

 From an ad placed in the local paper, the Stranger, Clough met guitarist Steve Bergstrom.
 The two hit it off and started writing music for the second album along with new drummer Jeremy Hill.

 During this time period, Bergstrom and Clough started their own record label, Tragick Records (1998).
 They would release not only Shadow Light and Bergstrom's other band, The Dapper Jones, but also would sign pFrenz-c, and a new band to the scene, Legion Within.
 Shadow Light's second album, "Hello Darkness", would be Tragick Record's first release in 1999.

 Shadow Light always seemed to have a revolving door of musicians but two names of note that now joined were Josh Van Winkle who took over for Hill on drums and Tom Barrett on bass (currently of the band Dead Wave).

-Unfortunately, despite fairly heavy radio, magazine, and club promotion, SL failed to find any success.
+Unfortunately, despite fairly heavy radio, magazine, and club promotion, SL failed to find any true success.
 Clough and Bergstrom decided to end the band.
-Bergstrom fronted The Dapper Jones until 2015 before forming The Finger guns who are continuing to rock the NW.
+Bergstrom fronted The Dapper Jones until 2015 before forming The Finger Guns who are continuing to rock the NW.